Gap Funding For Real Estate Investors – Pros & Cons

 • Although not a standard practice, some gap funding lenders request a percentage of the proceeds from the sale of your investment properties.

-• Borrowers can also expect to incur additional costs such as appraisal fee, notary fees, loan origination fees, administration fees, title policy fees etc.
+• Borrowers can also expect to incur additional costs such as appraisal fees, notary fees, loan origination fees, administration fees, title policy fees, etc.

 When Should You Use Gap Funding?

-• You just don’t have sufficient cash on hand to close a deal.
+• Insufficient cash on hand to close a deal

-• You don’t have enough cash reserves to complete an unfinished construction project.
+• Needing cash reserves to complete unfinished construction projects

-In summary, gap funding isn’t without its pros and cons.
-Although it has helped several investors in achieving their real estate goals, there’s a right and a wrong time to use it.
-We at BFPM strongly advise you to learn everything there is about gap funding before you take the plunge; you should ideally explore the various other lending options before committing to a gap fund.
+We at BFPMInc. strongly advise you to learn everything there is about gap funding before you take the plunge; you should ideally explore the various other lending options before committing to a gap fund.

 Trevor Henson